sahil0412/Machine-Learning-Practical-01-Boston_Price-Predition/README.md

 ### 4. Choosing Best ML Model
 List of the model that we can use for our problem<br>
 a.
 LinearRegression model<br>
-b.
-KNN Model<br>
-c.
-Decesion Tree<br>
-d.
-Random Forest

 ### 5. Model Creation
-So,using a RandomForest we got good accuracy , we can Hyperparameter tuning  for best accuracy.
+So,using a Linear Regresssion we got good accuracy as R2 score is close to 1, we can Hyperparameter tuning for best accuracy.

 Algorithm that can be used for Hyperparameter tuning are :-